 - James stumbles across a beautiful fairy-girl, Anastasia, who awakens tender feelings of love that are entirely alien to him.

 - I would have never thought that a person outside of my family and my circle of close friends could awaken such feelings.

-- 1.3 (awaken someone to) Make someone aware of (something) for the first time: the film helped to awaken many to the horrors of apartheidMore example sentences
+- 1.3 (awaken someone to) Make someone aware of (something) for the first time: the movie helped to awaken the public to the horrors of apartheidMore example sentences

 - It also, with hindsight, awakens us to how fragile our governments are.